by High Country Gardens

 - Plants for these conditions: Columbine (Aquilegia), Bluebells (Campanula), Miniature Mat Daisy (Bellium), Arizona Sage (Salvia arizonica), Lilies (Lilium)

-- Bulbs for these conditions: Daffodils, Scilla, Hyacinthoides
+- Fall-Planted Bulbs for these conditions: Daffodils, Scilla, Hyacinthoides

 South and West Facing walls: A bed located on the south or west side of the house gets the full brunt of the sun creating hotter and drier growing conditions.
 In the winter, that bed will also be a little warmer than open areas away from the house, because of the retained heat from the building.

-- Bulbs for these conditions: Tulip (Tulipa), Foxtail Lily (Eremurus), Mexican Shell Flower (Tigrida)
+- Spring-Planted Bulbs for these conditions: Mexican Shell Flower (Tigrida) and Foxtail Lily (Eremurus).

 Low areas: low spots in your yard that collect water after a rain shower or big snowfall will need plants that like moist to boggy growing conditions.

-Sloping or Hilly areas: If you property has a slope or hill, the soil on the slope or side of the hill will be drier than the soil at the bottom.
+Sloping or Hilly areas: If your property has a slope or hill, the soil on the slope or side of the hill will be drier than the soil at the bottom.

-- Place the xeric (waterwise) plants on the slope that need well drained conditions. i.e. Lavender (Lavandula)
+- Place the xeric (waterwise) plants on the slope that need well drained conditions. i.e. Lavender (Lavandula), Russian Sage or Zauschneria.

 By identifying these microclimates, you can look for the plants' preferred growing conditions and match them with where they are found on the site.